Thornton Heath railway station: History

 The Balham Hill and East Croydon line was constructed by the London Brighton and South Coast Railway (LB&SCR) as a short-cut on the Brighton Main Line to London Victoria, avoiding Crystal Palace and Norwood Junction.
 It was opened on 1 December 1862.
 Selhurst station was not however opened until 1 May 1865.
 According to the Railway Gazette for 30 November 1962 the station was originally called Colliers Water Lane, but the standard history of the line was unable to verify the statement.

-The lines were quadrupled in 1903.
-In 1925 the lines were electrified.
+The lines were quadrupled in 1903, and electrified in 1925.

-Ticket Gates

 Electronic ticket gates were installed at the station in summer 2009, as part of a project sponsored by the Department for Transport.
 Some minor refurbishment of the main ticket hall was also carried out.

 Connections

 London Buses routes 50, 130, 198, 250, 450, 663 & N250 serve the station.